Frequently Asked Questions: Battery

 The batteries are designed to recharge after being drained.
 In the event the battery does not properly recharge, a message will be displayed on the keypad.
 In this case the battery will need to be replaced.

 All of the batteries in your system can be changed.
-The batteries can be purchased at any of our Business Offices or we can schedule a service call – charges may apply.
+The batteries can be purchased at any of our stores or we can schedule a service call – charges may apply.

 Yes.
 If your system is beeping it will be heard from the keypad and a code will be displayed.
 If nothing is being displayed, then beeping may be coming from another source within the house.
 A common source is battery powered smoke detectors that are not installed by the alarm company.